PosetMage/Weekly/_posts/2023-12-16-weekly update.md

 * optmized my room, rearrange the room
   * for more fast start to play PS4
 * in the future, i will play game when the week is low status.
+* create a table of my life limited, pasted and future residual

 ### Other Thoughts
 * [Self-Awareness: Cycle](https://lattice.posetmage.com/2023/12/13/Self-Awareness-Cycle.html)